 - Verify accuracy of submission and revise as necessary.

-After an initial review by the editors, selection of manuscripts for publication is based on an anonymous peer review process.
-Sometimes the editors refer manuscripts to associate editors who then conduct the review process.
-Those manuscripts that do not fit the journal aim and scope or meet all the manuscript requirements as outlined previously or are not consistent with the purpose of the journal, are not forwarded for peer review.
-In such cases, the submitting author is notified and asked to make changes in the manuscript so that it meets requirements or is told that it is not acceptable for Exceptional Children.
+After an initial screening by the editors, selection of manuscripts for publication is based on an anonymous peer-review process handled by EC’s associate editors.
+Those manuscripts that do not fit the journal aim and scope or meet all the manuscript submission guidelines are not forwarded for peer review.
+In such cases, the submitting author is notified and asked to make changes in the manuscript so that it meets requirements or is told that it is not acceptable for publication.

-Editors who find manuscripts consistent with the purpose of the journal and meeting all requirements solicit reviews from as many as three or more peer reviewers with expertise about the content of the manuscript.
+Editors who find manuscripts consistent with the purpose of the journal and meeting all requirements solicit reviews from as many as three or more peer reviewers with expertise about the manuscript content.
 Reviewers evaluate the manuscript on its overall importance, quality of the work, and clarity of writing.
 Although the editors know identities of both the reviewers and the authors, reviewers will not know the identity of the authors, nor will authors know the identities of the reviewers.
 As appropriate in instances of a lack of arm's length relationship with manuscript authors, an individual editor will recuse themselves from primary decisions about manuscripts.

-Based on the reviewers’ and their own reading of the submissions, the editors make preliminary editorial decisions ranging from rejection to minor revision:
+Based on the review and their own reading of the submissions, the editors make preliminary editorial decisions ranging from rejection to minor revision:

-Reviewers usually recommend revisions, if there is a chance that the manuscript can be made acceptable for publication in Exceptional Children.
-Manuscripts often go through three or even four revisions before acceptance.
+Reviewers usually recommend revisions if there is a chance that the manuscript can be made acceptable for publication in Exceptional Children.
+Manuscripts often go through three to four revisions before acceptance.

-Usually, the editors correspond with authors about reviews of their manuscripts fewer than three months after the manuscripts are received by the editors.
-Once a manuscript is received, the date is recorded and the submitting author is notified by e-mail.
+Usually, the editors correspond with authors about reviews of their manuscripts within three months of manuscript receipt.
+Once a manuscript is received, the date is recorded and the submitting author is notified by email.
 If the authors fail to submit following the directions in the portal, the manuscript is not listed as received until the uploaded manuscript meets all requirements.